eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-survived.md

 - Blood pressure
 - Blood samples (~97 mL)

 To put 97 mL of blood into perspective, 470 mL is given in a single donation at the Blood Transfusion Service.
-The trial's maximum volume taken doesn't exceed 470 mL.
-For this cohort of the study, my weight had to be between 55.0 and 69.9 kg.
+The amount of blood collected varies but doesn't exceed 470 mL.
+For this cohort of the study, my weight had to strictly be between 55.0 and 69.9 kg, inclusive of both.

 I got dates for my overnight stay and outpatient visits during my screening and were part of the agreement to sign.
-After successful screening, Parexel sent a request to my GP for my medical history.
+After my successful screening, Parexel sent a request to my GP for my medical history.
 I had to pay my GP surgery for this to be sent but Parexel reimbursed me.

 # In-house stay

 There is some restriction on what can be brought in before going in, mostly to stop external food and drink.
-Inside we got set meals which were really good; I have no complaints.
+Inside we got **set meals** which were really good; I have no complaints.
 Weirdly enough, everyone gets vegetarian meals on their first day.
 The first day and night of standardised meals prepared us to a baseline state, so to speak, before dosing.

 My cohort was the first for the study, at least in the UK.
 There were 5 of us and in the same ward.
 I was the youngest, at 21, with one man in his 40s and the rest in their 30s.
-The eldest man told me that he has been doing one trial per year for about a decade!
+The oldest man told me that he has been doing one trial per year for about a decade!

 There were some brief medical tests and blood and urine samples before getting independent time to do anything.
-The  lounge room had **a relaxed atmosphere** with books and newspapers to read, video games to play, TV to watch, and pool table and board games to play.
-There's even laundry services for longer studies!
+The lounge room had **a relaxed atmosphere** with books and newspapers to read, video games to play, TV and DVDs to watch, and a pool table and board games to play.
+There's even laundry service for longer studies.
 I was able to do my studies on my laptop comfortably.
 There was also decent WiFi for browsing although I ended up using my phone's hotspot to watch Netflix in HD during dinner.

 I noticed there are definitely **more men than women** in the centre.
 The women there were mostly past child-bearing age, except for one woman who must have been in her 20s.
-Apart from pregnancy, a reason why women are less prefered to men is because of having more hormonal changes which can skew results.
+Apart from pregnancy, a reason why women are less preferred to men is because of having more hormonal changes which can skew results.

-Some were there for a trial involving heart-related medication and one was about to start one that restricted them from driving.
+Some were there for a trial involving heart-related medication and two were about to start a trial that restricted them from driving.
 That night I heard that **a man got ill** and was so bedridden that his food had to be brought to his bed.
 The nurses did take care of him but the study doctor hadn't been reached.

 In the morning, one person from my cohort would be sent home as they are a **reserve** until the rest get dosed.
 1 in 5 people end up being a reserve and the choice is usually based on medical test results.
 This reserve can go straight to be screened for another trial or the same trial but for another day.
 The reserve is paid **£225** for their time.